php-istio/jwt-authentication-bundle/src/Resources/doc/create-custom-user-provider.md

     //....
     public function loadUserByIdentifier(string $identifier, array $payload = null) {
-       // use $identifier and $payload to create `UserInterface` instance.
+       // use $identifier and $payload to create instance of `UserInterface`.
     }

 }